JMencius/Arrow/ONTsoftware_misuse_configs/shasta/scripts/README.md

 # Descriptions
-This directory archive the pipeline which we benchmark shasta *de novo* assembly with different config.
+This directory archives the pipeline which we benchmark shasta *de novo* assembly with different config.

 # Execution environments
-1. For `shasta`, we download the shasta binary executable from shasta github <https://github.com/paoloshasta/shasta/releases> version 0.11.0
+1. For `Shasta`, we download the `Shasta` binary executable from GitHub <https://github.com/paoloshasta/shasta/releases> version 0.11.0
 ```bash
 wget https://github.com/paoloshasta/shasta/releases/download/0.11.0/shasta-Linux-0.11.0;
 ```